chadkluck/demo-api-games/README.md

 You can see an example of the application at https://api.chadkluck.net/games

-If you would like some example JavaScript code that uses this API see github.com/chadkluck/js-template
+# Examples

 That's it!
 And that's all it does!
-Use it to start your own project or start from scratch by using github.com/chadkluck/php-project-framework
+Use it to start your own project or start from scratch by using https://github.com/chadkluck/php-project-framework

+If you would like some example JavaScript code that uses this API see https://github.com/chadkluck/js-template